 The Company's international securities clearance and settlement activities are funded with operating cash or with short-term bank loans in the form of overdraft facilities.
-At December 31, 2022, there was \$3.9 million associated with international settlement activities outstanding under these facilities at a weighted average interest rate of approximately 3.8%.
-At December 31, 2021, there was \$5.1 million associated with international settlement activities outstanding under these facilities at a weighted average interest rate of approximately 4.2%.
-These short-term bank loan balances are included within Short-term borrowings on the Consolidated Statements of Financial Condition.
+At December 31, 2024, there was \$28.5 million of short-term bank loans associated with international settlement activities outstanding under these facilities at a weighted average interest rate of approximately 5.0%.
+At December 31, 2023, there was no balance associated with international settlement activities outstanding under these facilities.
+Outstanding short-term bank loan balances are included within Short-term borrowings on the Consolidated Statements of Financial Condition.